jahidulislamrahat97/Json_Broker/README.md

 # Overview #

-This library only will work in [iotsnackbox.io](https://iotsnacksbox.io/) environment.
+This library will only work in [iotsnackbox.io](https://iotsnacksbox.io/) environment.
 We recommend it for beginner level coders.
-If you are in advance level you can also use it to skip huge lines of code.
+If you are in advanced level you can also use it to skip huge lines of code.
 Otherwise you can use it.

 # Installation #